Downtown median real estate price is $157,538, which is less expensive than 81.8% of Pennsylvania neighborhoods and 86.6% of all U.S. neighborhoods.

 In the Downtown neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 14.5% of residents here.
 This is a higher proportion of walking commuters than we found in 96.9% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Downtown neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Downtown neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 60.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the Downtown neighborhood have a highly unusual car ownership.
 19.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.1% of U.S. neighborhoods.